Kyrobi/Cynagen/Files/Price-check.md

 ___
 **Legendary Broadsword**

-Price Per: N/A
+Price Per: $20,000

-Description: A powerful sword from the monthly item store.
-Could be bought for $20,000.
+Description: A powerful sword with very high base damage.
+Purchased from the limited time shop.

 Note: This item is no longer available to be bought from the server.
 It will also not be returning to the shop.
 ___
 **Bottled Fart**

-Price Per: N/A
+Price Per: $200

 Description: "Makes you die".
-A splash potion from the monthly item store.
-Could be bought for $200.
+Purchased from the limited time shop.

 Note: This item is no longer available to be bought from the server.
 ___
 **Deadly Precision**

-Price Per: N/A
+Price Per: $40,000

-Description: "Makes you die".
-A splash potion from the monthly item store.
-Could be bought for $200.
+Description: "A bow with deadly precision".
+Purchased from the limited time shop.

 Note: This item is no longer available to be bought from the server.